Don't Let Governance Impede Collaboration

 When using a collaboration platform, employees don't want to feel like Big Brother is watching and scrutinizing their every move.
 Overly governing channels will inhibit adoption, reduce participation, lower platform engagement, and lead to employee resentment, not business success, as we heard from several customers that shared their lessons learned following heavy-handed approaches to governance.
 At these companies, employees who had to ask for permission to participate in communities complained that the experience felt like being mired in virtual red tape rather than an opportunity for free-flowing collaboration.

-Business leaders who think they have the power to dictate what their employees say and when they say it are unrealistic.
 Instead of heavy restriction, management should focus on the positive attributes of the technology as an avenue for employees to embrace discussions and build morale.
 For instance, don't restrict employees from chatting about a timely sports event or a local concert online.
 Allow for these "watercooler conversations" -- as long as they remain within legal policies and don't overtake productive work.
 Human interaction shouldn't be prevented, but rather encouraged in positive, constructive ways.
 As a result, nervousness to adopt platforms will fade and employees will appreciate their collaborative workplace culture.

 Following the reactions from their employees, the customers I mentioned above decided to relax some of their policies and instead provide guidelines rather than hard participation barriers.
 This transition led to exponential growth in participation.
 More participation meant more employees shared content, knowledge, and ideas, which in turn incentivized others to consume content, ask questions, or share their own expertise.

 At the end of the day, content is king and without it, communities and collaboration tools have limited value.
 If you don't provide employees with the right outlets to create and connect with content, your online platform will fail.
 Providing a less-restrictive approach will keep the ideas and business growing.